2022 World Series: Composite line score

 2022 World Series (4–2): Houston Astros beat Philadelphia Phillies.

 Broadcasting

 Television

-For the 23rd straight year, the World Series was televised in the United States by Fox.
+For the 23rd straight year, the World Series was televised in the United States by Fox, including the local affiliates WTXF-TV in Philadelphia and KRIV in Houston.
 Play-by-play announcer Joe Davis called the event for the first time, succeeding Joe Buck following the latter's departure from the network after 25 years as its lead World Series voice.
 Davis was joined by Baseball Hall of Famer John Smoltz as color analyst, and Ken Rosenthal and Tom Verducci as field reporters.
 Kevin Burkhardt hosted the pregame and postgame shows, joined by analysts Frank Thomas, Alex Rodriguez, and David Ortiz.

 Outside of the United States, MLB Network produced an international feed through MLB International, which aired on Sportsnet in Canada, BT Sport in the United Kingdom, and ESPN in Australia.
-Dave Flemming called the play-by-play of the games, with Dan Plesac as color analyst.
+Dave Flemming called the play-by-play of the games for Anglophone viewers, with Dan Plesac as color analyst.